edavis10/redmine-stuff-to-do-plugin/README.md

 # Redmine Stuff To Do Plugin

 The Stuff To Do plugin allows a user to order and prioritize the issues and projects they are doing into a specific order.
 It will also allow other privileged users to reorder the user's workload.
-Master branch supports redmine version 2.x only.
-Previous versions use 0.4.0.
+Master branch supports redmine version 3.x and up.
+For previous versions use the compatible branches.

 ![StuffToDo](img/StuffToDo.png "Stuff to Do")